Introduction

 If you are the original author of this essay and no longer wish to have it published on the midtermguru.com website, please click below to request its removal:

-- During American civil war, the Northern region was being identified as states that were free and ones which opposed Confederacy and slavery.
+- During American civil war, the North had historically been identified as states that were free and ones which opposed Confederacy and slavery.
 The struggle against secession as well as slavery obscured the reality.
-As early as 1796, the terms South and North were used as a warning against dangers of political differences which existed, bringing forth prevalence of unions in the North more than the South.
+As early as 1796, the terms South and North were used as a warning against dangers of political differences which existed bringing forth prevalence of unions in the North more than the South.
 In the North, West, and Midwest states, development was majorly characterized by a system of agricultural diversity, commercial vigor, and free labor.
-Towards the end of World War 11, labor and politics in the North West, and Midwest states were having a unionization rate of approximately 40 per cent (Minchin, 2006).
-The New Deal party of Northern States was favoring formation of Unions unlike in the South.
-In the Southern States, there was low unionization rate and also the political climate did not favor the formation of unions.
-The Southern reactionary politics had pulled the political economy of America to the right, hence becoming a barrier to the establishment of a social welfare style similar to that of Europe and also undermined the formation of unions.
-Therefore, due to social and political goodwill, union prevalence in the North, Midwest, and Western States of America was high as compared to the Southern States which faced united hostility of both social and political will towards union formation.
+Towards the end of World War 11, labor and politics in the North West, and Midwest states were having a unionization rate of approximately 40 per cent (Timothy, 2006).
+The New Deal party was favoring formation of Unions unlike in the South.
+The party was also promoting formation and growth of bill of rights of the North economy and National health insurance.
+In the Southern, there was low unionization rate and also the political climate did not favor the formation of unions.
+The Southern reactionary politics had pulled the political economy of America to the right, hence becoming a barrier to the establishment of a social welfare style similar to that of Europe and also undermined the formation of unions and wages of unions in the South (Peter, 2017).